Integrating Honeygain SDK with Windows .NET/C# applications

 }

-Full working example can be found in samples/dotnet directory of the downloaded Honeygain SDK.
+Full working example can be found in the samples/dotnet directory of the downloaded Honeygain SDK.

 Usage

-In the above example class automatically releases resources held by SDK service by calling .Stop() method when application is closing.
-It is recommended to do this in your application as well.
-This will ensure that all resources are released and SDK service is stopped properly.
+In the above example, the class calls .Stop() when the application is closing.
+It is recommended to do this in your application as well so the SDK service shuts down cleanly.

-Note that .Start() and .Stop() methods calls are non-blocking operations.
-Internally SDK service starting and stopping are asynchronous operations and there might be a slight delay before action actually happens.
+Note that .Start() and .Stop() are non-blocking.
+Internally, starting and stopping the SDK service are asynchronous, so there may be a slight delay before the action takes effect.

 Starting SDK service

-It will check if explicit user consent was given before.
-Information about current state of user consent is returned by the method.
-If user consent was given previously, SDK service will start immediately.
-If user consent was not given previously, SDK service will not start and method will return false.
+It checks whether explicit user consent was given previously.
+The current consent state is returned by the method.
+If consent was given previously, the SDK service starts.
+If not, the SDK service does not start and the method returns false.

 Hgsdk.Stop();